smolskig/sm-form-validation/readme.md

 ## Validations
 Name     |    Sintax  | Description
 -------- | -----------|----------------------------------------------------------
-Required | required( ' Custom Message ' ) | Validate the length of the value
-Email    | email( ' Custom Message ' )    | validate a string by an email valid Regex Minmax   | minmax( minVal ,maxVal ,[ 'Min Custom Message', 'max Custom Message' ] ) | Validate a value by the min and the max value passed
+Required | required( ' Custom Message ' ) | Validate the length of the value or if value is undefined or null Custom   | custom( customValue, ' Custom Message ' ) | Validate a custom passed value Email    | email( ' Custom Message ' )    | validate a string by an email valid Regex Minmax   | minmax( minVal ,maxVal ,[ 'Min Custom Message', 'max Custom Message' ] ) | Validate a value by the min and the max value passed
 Cpf      | cpf( 'Custom Message' )| Validate a document by a valid Regex